wp-plugins/nextgen-facebook/readme.txt

 * [Exclude Pages](http://wordpress.org/extend/plugins/exclude-pages/) : If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
 An additional option will be available on the settings page to toggle this default behavior on/off.

 * [CDN Linker](https://github.com/wmark/CDN-Linker/downloads) : If the CDN Linker plugin is active, the featured image URL will be rewritten by CDN Linker before it's encoded into the sharing URLs for Pinterest and tumblr.

-* [Google Plus Author Information in Search Result (GPAISR)](http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/) : If the GPAISR plugin is active, you may choose to use the author's Google+ profile in the "Author URL" option.

 == Stylesheets ==